cchung2020/cpparsec/README.md

 # How do I install/compile it?

-Currently the project is header only. `include cpparsec.h` for the base character/std::string specialized parsers.
+The project is header only. `#include cpparsec.h` for the base character/std::string specialized parsers.

 It's a header file which simply includes cpparsec_core.h and cpparsec_char.h.